Max-Croucher/gb-emu/readme.md

  - Intructions are implemented for machine cycle accuracy
  - Blargg CPU instruction tests
  - Common MBANK controllers (MBC1, MBC2, MBC3 (without clock), MBC5)
+ - Saving game progress by reading/writing external RAM to a save file.
+This file defaults to a `.sav` and is compatible with other emulators
  - Interrupts and timers
  - Graphics, including the Acid2 test
- - Sound, although sometimes the noise channel sounds wrong.
+ - Sound, although sometimes the noise channel sounds wrong
  - Framerate limiting to 59.7Hz
  - Tilemap viewer and debugger